Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Functional-form approach

-Iteratively applying this mapping leads to Algorithm~\ref{ALG2final}.
-This algorithm uses $\gamma_l$ at each station $l$ as an estimate for the change in reward that results across the entire network (including at stations $l'\ne l$) from a change in capacity at station $l$.
-The estimate $\gamma_l$ in any particular iteration is based on the capacity allocation of the previous iteration.

-Assuming a maximum number of servers available to be allocated, \eqref{eqn:weibull_final} defines a mapping (for Algorithm~\ref{ALG2final}) for which the existence of a fixed point can be established using Brouwer's theorem.
-Showing that this is also a contraction mapping (and therefore possesses a unique fixed point) is extremely difficult since doing so relies on using properties of $p_{r,i}(\boldsymbol c)$, which are unknown in general.
-Even in the simple case of a single station with one class, Poisson arrivals and exponential service times, showing that the mapping is a contraction involves handling highly complicated expressions in terms of the derivatives (in $c$) of the function
+Assuming a maximum number of servers available for allocation, \eqref{eq:OPT1approx} and \eqref{eq:OPT2approx} define a mapping for which the existence of a fixed point can be established using Brouwer's theorem.
+Showing that this is also a contraction mapping (and therefore possesses a unique fixed point) can be very difficult because doing so relies on using properties of $p_{r,i}(\boldsymbol c)$ which are not known in general.
+Even in the simple case of a single station with one class, Poisson arrivals and exponential service times, showing that the mapping is a contraction involves handling highly complicated expressions in terms of the derivatives (with respect to $c$) of the function

-For this reason we have been unable to show that Algorithm~\ref{ALG2final} provably converges, but note that this is a (highly challenging) open problem.

-By the nature of the problem we consider, the efficiency of any implementation of the algorithms introduced in this section will be dominated by the speed with which the simulation samples $\hat p(\boldsymbol c)$ can be generated.
-Algorithm~\ref{ALG1final} takes as input a vector of size $L$ and then in each iteration, after generating the set of $\hat p_{r,i}(\boldsymbol c)$, the quantities $\tau_{r,i}$ must be computed for each class-station pair.
-Relative to obtaining the estimates $\hat p_{r,i}$ ($p_l$), computation of $\tau_{r,i}$ ($\tau_l$) is highly efficient, as is solving Step~6 in both algorithms.
+{For these reasons, we leave for future work the problem of showing that Algorithm~\ref{ALG1final} provably converges}, {noting that this currently remains} an (highly challenging) open problem.
+By the {inherent} nature of the problem at hand, the efficiency of any implementation of Algorithm~\ref{ALG1final} will be dominated by the speed with which the simulation samples $\hat p(\boldsymbol c)$ can be generated.
+Our algorithm takes as input a vector of size $L$ and then in each iteration, after generating the set of estimates $\hat p_{r,i}(\boldsymbol c)$, the quantities $\tau_{r,i}$ must be computed for each class-station pair.
+Relative to obtaining the estimates $\hat p_{r,i}$, computation of $\tau_{r,i}$ is very efficient, as is solving the optimisation problem in Step~6.

-In the next section we perform extensive computational experiments to investigate and compare the performance of these algorithms.